 Foundation / Adaptive Beach Plans

-Phase II: Spearheaded by SCF, the City has approved plans to fund an adaptive playground, which began construction early 2017.
+Phase II: Spearheaded by SCF, the City approved plans to fund an adaptive playground, which began construction early 2017.
 “Sabrina’s Playground” is now open daily to families and children at 6475 Collins Avenue.

 Phase III: Adaptive Recreation Center plans are underway.
 The City of Miami Beach is working with the Sabrina Cohen Foundation to build a first-of-a-kind center at 5301 Collins Avenue, Miami Beach.